7 Ayurveda Myths Debunked by Science

 The Myth

-Perhaps the most harmful myth: that Ayurveda alone can address all conditions, making conventional medicine unnecessary.
+Probably the most harmful myth.
+That Ayurveda alone can address all conditions, making conventional medicine unnecessary.

 The Reality